Deeptisahu12/Deepti_Sahu_Portfolio/README.md

 **🎯 Data Analyst | Excel • SQL • Python • Dashboards • ETL • Feature Engineering**

+🚀 I'm continuously learning and working on real-world data problems.
+Open to collaboration, freelance projects, and full-time opportunities in data analytics!

 I specialize in transforming raw data into meaningful insights that drive data-informed decisions.
 With a solid foundation in **Excel** and **SQL**, I efficiently extract, clean, and analyze structured datasets to uncover valuable business intelligence.

 Leveraging **Python** and its robust ecosystem — including **Pandas**, **NumPy**, **Matplotlib**, **Seaborn**, and **Dask** (for large-scale data) — I perform advanced data analysis, data cleaning, and preprocessing.
 My experience also includes **feature engineering**, **ETL processes**, and building reproducible workflows for analytics pipelines.